One More Time (2015 film): Production

+Director Robert Edwards previously directed the 2006 film Land of the Blind.

 In October 2014, Deadline Hollywood announced that Oliver Simon and Daniel Baur from K5 International would executive produce with Lars Knudsen and Jay Van Hoy from Parts & Labor, Chris Maybach, Saemi and Saerom Kim with Maybach Film Productions, and Ferne Pearlstein and Lucas Joaquin all producing.
 Filming took place in East Hampton, New York; and New York City.

-Release
+Release and reception

-The film was released on April 8, 2016, by Starz Digital.
+The film was released on April 8, 2016, by Starz.

+One More Time received mixed reviews from critics.
+Glenn Kenny of RogerEbert.com gave the film 2.5/4 stars.
+Writing for The New York Times, Neil Genzlinger criticized its reliance on tropes, calling it a "boilerplate family drama".
+Writing for the Los Angeles Times, Gary W. Goldstein criticized the film's structure, writing that it has a "slender plot", though he also compliments its "many fine small moments".
+Allen Salkin of the New York Daily News compliments the film's complexity, criticizing its trailer for portraying it as "campy".
+Nathanael Hood of The Young Folks gave it a 6/10.